ipspace/netlab/docs/links.md

   name: e2
 ```

-## Custom Attributes in Node and Link Data
+## Custom Attributes in Link and Interface Data

 Custom attributes specified in link data are retained in the link data and copied directly into node interface data.